-The EHLS scholarship is funded by the National Security Education Program (NSEP).
-As part of the scholarship obligation, participants are required to make a full and good faith effort to obtain work in the federal government after completing the program.
+The EHLS scholarship is funded by the National Security Education Program (NSEP), which is administered by the Defense Language and National Security Education Office (DLNSEO).
+As part of the scholarship obligation, participants agree to fulfill the EHLS service requirement, which requires you to work for the federal government for one year after you complete the program.

 - Types of federal jobs you could apply for